Nappy Changing

 -

-Children are encouraged to wash their hands, and have soap and towels to hand.
-They should be allowed time for some play as they explore the water and the soap.
+Children are encouraged to wash their hands, and have soap and paper towels to hand.

 -